Cheapest Investment Platforms

 Cheapest fee-charging SIPP

 The crossover in action: on a small pension a percentage platform (Dodl, Vanguard) is cheapest; on a big one a capped or flat fee (Fidelity, AJ Bell) wins.
-Trade actively and a flat-fee platform such as Interactive Investor becomes competitive at size too.
 The full SIPP comparison lists every provider.

 Cheapest by account type